SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Related Work

 \subsection{Multi-agent Behavior Modeling in Traffic Scenarios}

-Modeling the joint behaviors of multiple interacting agents is essential for advancing autonomous system, yet it remains challenging due to the inherent multimodality of vehicle trajectories \cite{chen2024vadv2,nayakanti2022wayformer}.
-Typical distributional regression methods typically fit parametric continuous distributions such as Gaussian \cite{shi2024mtr++} , Laplace \cite{zhou2023qcnext} to obtain a compact multimodal representation.
+Modeling the joint behavior of multiple interacting agents is essential for advancing autonomous systems, yet it remains challenging because future motion is inherently multimodal, long-horizon, and tightly coupled across participants \cite{chen2024vadv2,nayakanti2022wayformer}.
+Typical distributional regression methods fit parametric continuous distributions such as Gaussian \cite{shi2024mtr++} , Laplace \cite{zhou2023qcnext} to obtain a compact multimodal representation.
 Other studies incorporate goal anchors \cite{gu2021densetnt} or learnable intention queries \cite{varadarajan2022multipath++,shi2024mtr++} into the decoding process to generate multi-modal future motions.
 However, these designs often increase model complexity and memory usage, limiting scalability.

 Recently, generative models, notably autoregressive Transformer and diffusion models, have advanced multi-agent planning and simulation \cite{wu2024smart,seff2023motionlm,huang2025gen}.
 Autoregressive Transformer models cast multi-agent motion modeling as a next-token prediction task \cite{zhou2024behaviorgpt,yuan2021agentformer}, with methods such as SMART \cite{wu2024smart} learning categorical distributions over discrete motion tokens, and MotionLM \cite{seff2023motionlm} enabling weighted mode identification via pairwise sampling and a simple rollout aggregation.
 However, their discrete, sequential decoding can hinder temporal coherence and remain limited to partially joint dependencies.